dbanksdesign/sketch-style-dictionary/README.md

 # Sketch Style Dictionary
 A framework to hook Style Dictionary up to Sketch files.
 It's a bit messy right now, but has potential.
 Because Sketch files are a zipped directory of JSON files, it is straightforward (albeit verbose) to write them.
 This doesn't use react-sketchapp or anything, so you can actually generate sketch files in a CI/CD pipeline that doesn't have Sketch installed!

+## ⚠️ HUGE WARNING ⚠️
+This is super rough work-in-progress.
+Nothing is really tested or ready for production.
+Putting this code out there to get the conversation started.

 ## What's Included

 ### Transforms